 - Individual meetings showing students how to search and how to network through LinkedIn, a strong tool to connect with alumni by joining Loras alumni groups

 Students are taught how to seek out internships as those are the skills they will need the rest of their lives to find full-time positions.
-Business faculty communicate internship openings to students from a variety of sources, including from the companies, recruiting websites, or from CEL.
-Students may also find internship positions through career fairs or the Iowa College Recruiting Network interview days.
+Business faculty communicate internship openings to students from a variety of sources, including directly from companies, recruiting websites, or from our Center for Experiential Learning.
+Students may also find internship positions through career fairs or the Iowa College Recruiting Network.
 Faculty serve as supervisors for the internships when students choose to earn academic credit.

-Chelsea Myers (’14), accounting major, has found internships in two distinctly different ways—one through contact with a Loras professor and one through her own existing network.
+Chelsea Myers, an accounting major graduate, secured internships in two distinctly different ways—one through contact with a Loras professor and one through her own existing network.
 She served as Petal Project Intern at ECIA, which she learned about through David Cochran, Ph.D., politics department, where she assisted with program implementation, tracking and promotion; and she currently interns for the Community Foundation of Greater Dubuque, a position she found through her own Facebook network.

 “I have learned about proper business etiquette and how much goes into planning a fundraising event that requires the support of an array of area businesses and supporters.
 In addition to business etiquette and event planning, I have also advanced my knowledge of philanthropy and grant writing, which I am excited to take with me into future endeavors.”